wickathou/diploi.com/src/content/blog/using_cursor_with_lovable_apps_and_how_to_deploy/importing_from_lovable.md

 ![Deployment dashboard](deployment-dashboard.png)

-From here you can preview the your application live, by clicking on **"View App"**.
+From here you can preview the application live, by clicking on **"View App"**.

 ![App live preview link](app-live-preview-link.png)